 Resilience isn’t one thing: it is a set of skills.
 You don’t need to do or have all of them, but the more you have, the better your odds of withstanding life’s ups and downs.
+But what does it mean to be resilient?

 Some people call resilience “protective factors” because they can, indeed, keep you protected from the inevitable challenges that everyone must face.
 We’ll all deal with disappointment, frustration, irritation, and setbacks.